-To make it simpler, Silybum marianum reduces toxic degenerations of a liver that is too fat.
+To make it simpler, Silybum marianum reduces toxic degenerations of a fatty liver.

-Intake 200 to 400 mg of capsules containing the dried herb, three times a day.
+Consume 200 to 400 mg in of the dried herb in capsule form, three times a day.

 Dandelion, or Taraxacum officinale, has also been used for centuries to improve hepatic problems.